When you want to use Ubuntu 16.04 with the XIAOMI NoteBook air 13″, everything works fine except… The WiFi!

 - Et voilà

 For people who want to understand what happens here, it is quite simple.

 $ rfkill list all 0: hci0: Bluetooth Soft blocked: yes Hard blocked: no 1: phy0: Wireless LAN Soft blocked: no Hard blocked: no 2: acer-wireless: Wireless LAN Soft blocked: yes Hard blocked: no

 You could see that your Wireless LAN (In other words, WiFi), is blocked by acer-wireless.

 (rfkill is a tool which could tell you which module could block your wireless devices)

-Actually, it is the linux module acer_wmi, which is designed to control by software bluetooth, WiFi, screen brightness … which avoid your WiFi to work properly.
+Actually, the linux module acer_wmi, which is designed to control by software bluetooth, WiFi, screen brightness… avoids your WiFi to work properly.